luk3yx/miniirc/README.md

     MUST use Python 2, you could try manually porting miniirc.
  - Python 3.3 and below probably won't work, and fixes will not be added unless they are very trivial.
- - Python 3.4 support will be dropped in miniirc v2.1.0 (miniirc v2.0.0 will
+ - Python 3.4 and 3.5 support will be dropped in miniirc v2.1.0 (miniirc v2.0.0
-     have backported bugfixes for a few months).
+     will have backported bugfixes for a few months).
- - Python 3.5, although not recommended, should work, however it is not tested as thoroughly as more recent versions.
  - Python 3.6 and above should work with the latest stable version of miniirc.

 If there is a bug/error in Python 3.4 or newer, please open an issue or pull